SavageCore/new-retro-arcade-neon-attract-screen-tool/README.md

 QuickSync again has a larger file size compared to x264 but by using the integrated GPU on compatible Intel CPUs the load is lessened

+**Note** QuickSync may not work, this is a known [issue](https://github.com/SavageCore/new-retro-arcade-neon-attract-screen-tool/issues/13)

 #### Hardware Accelerated Decoding

 May or may not speed up your rendering times - give it a try!